 with $k$-th electron kinetic energy operator

-and form domain $H^{1/2}(\R^{3N})$ in the pseudo-relativistic case and $H^1(\R^{3N})$ in the nonrelativistic case.
+and form domain $H^{1/2}(\R^{3N})$ in the pseudo--relativistic case and $H^1(\R^{3N})$ in the nonrelativistic case.
 As usual $p_k = - i\nabla_{x_k}$ denotes the momentum of the $k$-th electron.
-If $T_k$ is pseudo-relativistic, we assumed $Z_le^2\leq \frac{2}{\pi},$ which ensures that the Hamiltonian is semi-bounded from below, see \cite{fefferman1986,lieb1988}.
+If $T_k$ is pseudo--relativistic, we assumed $Z_le^2\leq \frac{2}{\pi},$ which ensures that the Hamiltonian is semi--bounded from below, see \cite{fefferman1986,lieb1988}.

-In the main part of the paper we will focus on the pseudo-relativistic kinetic energy case $T_k=\sqrt{p_k^2+1}-1$ (see \cite{herbst} and references therein) although all the results hold for $T_k=\frac{p_k^2}{2}$ likewise.
+In the main part of the paper we will focus on the pseudo--relativistic kinetic energy case $T_k=\sqrt{p_k^2+1}-1$ (see \cite{herbst} and references therein) although all the results hold for $T_k=\frac{p_k^2}{2}$ likewise.
 Here the Hamiltonian is written in atomic units, i.e. $c=\hbar=m=1$.

 The phase space for a system of $N$ electrons, taking into account the Pauli-principle, is the antisymmetric tensor product of $N$ copies of $L^2(\R^3;\C^2)$, namely the space $\bigwedge^N L^2(\R^3;\C^2)$ of functions in $\bigotimes^N L^2(\R^3;\C^2)$ that are antisymmetric with respect to transpositions of pairs of position and spin particle variables $(x_i, s_i)$ and $(x_j,s_j)$, for $i\neq j$.